Describing Quasi-Graphic Matroids: Biased-graphic matroids

-We may now characterise the relationship between the classes quasi-graphic matroids and biased graphic matroids.
+{We have already seen (Theorem \ref{thm:BG_with_2conngraph_is_QG}) that biased-graphic matroids with 2-connected graphs are quasi-graphic.} We may now characterise the relationship between the classes quasi-graphic matroids and biased-graphic matroids.

-\begin{theorem} A connected matroid $M$ is quasi-graphic if and only if $M$ is a frame matroid, a lifted-graphic matroid, or a biased graphic matroid with a 2-connected graph. \end{theorem}
+\begin{theorem} A connected matroid $M$ is quasi-graphic if and only if $M$ is a frame matroid, a lifted-graphic matroid, or a biased-graphic matroid with a 2-connected graph. \end{theorem}

-\begin{proof} By Theorem \ref{thm:allquasigraphicarebiasedgraphic} all quasi-graphic matroids are biased graphic.
-By Theorem \ref{thm:BG_with_2conngraph_is_QG} all biased graphic matroids with a 2-connected graph are quasi-graphic.
-Thus we just need show that if $M$ is a biased graphic matroid with a graph that is not 2-connected, then $M$ is quasi-graphic only if $M$ is frame or lifted-graphic.
-By Theorem \ref{thm:blocks_of_G_are_frame_or_lift} a biased graphic matroid with a graph that is not 2-connected has restriction to every block of the graph either frame or lifted-graphic.
-Such a matroid is quasi-graphic if and only if either the restriction to each block of the graph is lifted-graphic, or the restriction to each block is frame. \end{proof}
+\begin{proof} By Theorem \ref{thm:allquasigraphicarebiasedgraphic} all quasi-graphic matroids are biased-graphic.
+By Theorem \ref{thm:BG_with_2conngraph_is_QG} all biased-graphic matroids with a 2-connected graph are quasi-graphic.
+Thus we just need show that if $M$ is a connected biased-graphic matroid with a graph that is not 2-connected, then $M$ is quasi-graphic only if $M$ is frame or lifted-graphic.
+So let $M$ be a connected biased-graphic matroid with a graph $G$ that is not 2-connected, with proper tripartition $(\Bb,\Ll,\Ff)$.
+By {Corollary \ref{frame_or_lift_reps} and the discussion prior}, each block $H$ of $G$ has a corresponding matroid $M_H$ in a 2-sum decomposition of $M$ that is either lifted-graphic or frame, and the 2-sums corresponding to cut vertices between two blocks are loop-sums.
+Since the class of frame matroids (resp.\ lifted-graphic matroids) is closed under loop-sums, if the restriction of $M$ to each block is frame (resp.\ lifted-graphic) then $M$ is frame (resp.\ lifted-graphic).
+Otherwise, there is a pair of blocks $H$, $H'$ such that the 2-sum of the matroids $M_H$ and $M_{H'}$ occurs in a 2-sum decomposition of $M$, where $M_H$ is lifted-graphic but not frame and $M_{H'}$ is frame but not lifted-graphic.
+By Proposition \ref{lem:twosumframeandliftnotqg}, this 2-sum is not quasi-graphic. \end{proof}

-We can also characterise quasi-graphic matroids within the class of biased graphic matroids in terms of matroid connectivity.
+We can also characterise quasi-graphic matroids within the class of biased-graphic matroids in terms of matroid connectivity.